Web Analytics

 What Was Broken

 Customers within delivery range were hitting a dead end with no explanation.
 If a hub was down for weather, maintenance, or outside operating hours, the site returned nothing.
 No feedback, no alternative, no path forward.
-Customers didn't know why they couldn't complete a purchase.
+Separately, a proposal was circulating to remove guest checkout entirely — with no data behind it and no one asking why.

 What Was Hidden

 60–70% of behavioral data was contaminated by internal employee testing.
-Every metric being used to make product decisions was noise.
-There was no clean baseline for customer behavior anywhere in the system.
+Every metric being used to make product decisions was noise — there was no clean read on actual customer behavior anywhere in the system.
+The guest checkout proposal was the same pattern: a logistics team running a consumer product, making sales decisions without consumer product instincts.

 What Was Possible